hmrc/file-upload/README.md

 ```

 #### Download File
 Download a file from an envelope.
-To be used as a reaction on callback.
-Wherever possible please use routing + dowload the zip endpoints instead of this endpoint.
+To be used only as recovery option when the envelope can't be routed or downloaded as one zip file.
 ```
 GET   	/file-upload/envelopes/{envelope-id}/files/{file-id}/content
 ```